© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Wilverley Plain is a scheduled monument protected by Historic England under reference 1009030.
 View the official record →

-Bowl barrow on Wilverley Plain is a Bronze Age funerary monument situated in Hampshire.
+Bowl barrow on Wilverley Plain is a Bronze Age burial mound situated in the New Forest area of Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009030.

 Bowl barrow on Wilverley Plain is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009030.